guyvosco/visualizeBGW/README.md

     Each page includes file selectors, parameter inputs, and plotting buttons.
     3D views open in separate PyVista windows, ensuring the Qt event loop remains stable.

-2. Using the Python API

-    The library can also be used directly in scripts or notebooks.
-All functionality is available through the top-level modules:
-    * visualizeBGW.io – Readers for BerkeleyGW text and HDF5 files
-    * visualizeBGW.analysis – Numerical processing (exciton components, absorption spectra, wavefunctions projection, etc.)
-    * visualizeBGW.plotting – Matplotlib and PyVista visualizations.

-    See [Doc](documentation.md) for full available methods description.

 ---